RebinW/Microsoft-SC-300/03-authentication-and-access/01-multi-factor-authentication.md

 In this lab, I'll configure a Registration Campaign for Microsoft Authenticator and verify how the campaign behaves for users with a different authentication method.
 This shows the difference between enforcing MFA through Conditional Access and gradually moving users towards stronger authentication methods through a registration campaign.

 ## Objectives
+- Disable security defaults
-- Create cloud-only user accounts
+- Create a new test user
-- Configure required user properties
-- Verify successful user creation
+- Enforce MFA on the test user using Conditional Access policy
-- Understand the characteristics of cloud-only users
+- Configure the registration campaign
+- Test and verify the Registration campaign

 ## Environment
 - Identity Provider: Entra ID